Ubirr, Nourlangie and Jim Jim Falls

 The campground was beautifully located among eucalyptus trees, and the birds were singing loud.
 Nell and Marius started a fire, although in such heat it was probably not the smartest idea.
 But the fire had its charm and I understand it.

-Today we went on the most recommended trail – Bardedjilidji.
+Today we went on the most recommended trial – Bardedjilidji.
 Over the distance of 2.5 km, we experienced a thrilling adventure.

-Well, whoever designed this walk had a good sense of humor… But I have to admit the views were fantastic.
+Well, whoever designed this walk had a good sense of humour… But I have to admit the views were fantastic.
 Lush, green bush and emerald water flowing in the river.

 After some time, unexpectedly, the trail changed and we walked in the tall grasses of gold spinifex.
 Around us were very old mountains made of sandstone, which was once a cliff coast!
 Currently, after millions of years of erosion, the rocks turn to have an amazing shape.